Home

 Virginia State Slogans

-Whereas the Virginia state motto intends to describe the national 'soul' of Virginia, Virginia state slogans focus especially on attracting tourists, and as you will see, some slogans are more conventional while others, well... let's say use the word 'Virginia' to the fullest:
+Whereas the Virginia motto intends to describe the national 'soul' of Virginia, Virginia state slogans focus especially on attracting tourists, and as you will see, some slogans are more conventional while others, well... let's say use the word 'Virginia' to the fullest:

 "Virginia is for Lovers" with a later addition "Live Passionately" and "Where Love Lives"